-Heat wave hits Southwest on 1st day of summer
+Heat wave hits California, Nevada on 1st day of summer

-PHOENIX (AP) — Don Kushner emerged from his afternoon hike on Camelback Mountain clearly a little run down from the heat.
+PHOENIX — Don Kushner emerged from his afternoon hike on Camelback Mountain clearly a little run down from the heat.

 Kushner was one of the few who ignored warnings to avoid strenuous outdoor activity and decided to exercise outside on one of the hottest days in Phoenix’s recorded history.